ddobrin/native-spring-on-k8s-with-graalvm-workshop/best-practices/troubleshooting/README.md

                   To define proxy classes use -H:DynamicProxyConfigurationFiles=<comma-separated-config-files> and -H:DynamicProxyConfigurationResources=<comma-separated-config-resources> options.
 ```

-Spring Native indicates how to correct this error:
+Spring Native indicates for proxy AOT problems how to correct this error:
 * Add a ProxyHint with the following 4 classes to be proxied (in the listed order !!!)
 * Add manually `-H:DynamicProxyConfigurationFiles=<comma-separated-config-files>` and `-H:DynamicProxyConfigurationResources=<comma-separated-config-resources>` to the `pom.xml and configure the proxy resources

 Let's add a `@ProxyHint` and observe the proxy resources being generated:
 ```java
 @ProxyHint(typeNames = {
 		"com.example.demo.Bear",